stonezyg/modernize-apps-katacoda/scenarios/developer-intro/05-debugging.md

 * [Coolstore REST API](http://www-coolstore-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/services/products/444437)

+ > Your browser will appear to pause at this point, because the breakpoint was hit.

 The code execution pauses at the `getProductByItemId()` method.
 You can verify it using the `list`{{execute}} command to see the source code in the terminal window where you started JDB.
 The arrow shows which line is to execute next: